peteamiri/python/Project_1/README.md

-Sure, you can use a configuration file, such as a JSON or YAML file, to define the values for substitution.
+You can use a configuration file, such as a JSON or YAML file, to define the values for substitution.
 Here's an example using a JSON configuration file:

 Let's say you have a JSON file named `config.json` with the following content: